Pastoreo en Red

 The objectives of this pilot scheme, which is pioneer in Spain, are as follows:

-- To control vegetation growth in the safety road located under the facility by grazing sheep.
+To control the growth of vegetation in the safety road located under the installation through the grazing of sheep.

-- To contribute to improving the natural capital of the surrounding facilities, helping to maintain soil fertility and biodiversity preservation.
+To contribute to improving the natural capital of the surrounding facilities by helping to maintain soil fertility and biodiversity preservation.

-- To contribute to generating new sustainable employment, settling population, and facilitating generational change.
+To contribute to generating new sustainable employment, settling populations, and facilitating generational change.

-- To reduce greenhouse effect emissions in maintenance activities.
+To reduce greenhouse gas emissions from maintenance activities.

-- To incorporate applied knowledge and technology through GPS collars to extensive livestock management.
+To incorporate applied knowledge and technology through GPS collars into extensive livestock management.

 The results of the project have been as follows: